grobertson/s/README.md

 s
 =

 s is the dead-simple command line ssh configuration management tool you've always wanted.
 Built to do one thing well—remember ssh connections and recall them as simple, single word configuration aliases.
+Written in bash and licensed as freeBSD so you can use it nearly everywhere.

 	usage: s [configuration_name|--save configuration_name][-i identity_file] user@host.com
 	s show — Show available configurations